Does a Keto Diet Work for Prostate Cancer?

 If a huge guy is diagnosed with prostate cancer, then his high basal metabolic index (BMI) increases the risk of not only getting prostate cancer but dying from it.

-Lastly, ketones from fasting would be contraindicated in cancer patients with rapid weight loss (cachexia) unless higher fat intake is consumed to avoid further weight loss.
+Lastly, ketones from fasting would be contraindicated in cancer patients with rapid weight loss (cachexia) unless a higher fat intake is consumed to avoid further weight loss.
 Additionally, ketone bodies have been shown to suppress protein catabolism during starvation – meaning that one can maintain muscle from breaking down while utilizing ketones for energy.

 Adding medium-chain triglyceride (MCT) to KD in a study to five severely cachectic cancer patients for one week induced a significant weight gain of 2 kg and improved their performance status.